garretchristensen/BestPracticesManual/README.md

 5. 2015.6 and 2015.7 Presented to BITSS Summer Institute, added suggestions from 270D course and Summer Institute.

 6. 2016.11 Shorter version submitted to *Journal of Economic Methodology*.
 (See "pub" branch.)

+7. 2018.04 Table 1 updated with current registrations totals, a few links fixed, submitted to the Economics E-Journal.